chaz303/Three.JS-Tech-Talk/README.md

 Thank you for your interest in my tech talk!

-## Here is the video of my tech talk on YouTube:
+## Here is the video of the tech talk on YouTube:

 [Click here.](https://youtu.be/5mQJnIQ8fNs?t=7376)